swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 - The current FPC dev image + peer is quite large
 - Making the plugin build simpler.
 One step I have already done is making a separate make target for the plugins.
+- currently this branch took out some of the checks in `peer.sh` to avoid needing unnecessary binaries in the peer image.